wwsalmon/portfolio/_posts/2021-02-01-the-necessity-of-externally-introduced-consciousness-for-revolutionary-change-notes-on-lenins-what-is-to-be-done-chapter-2.md

 ---
-title: 'The Necessity of Theoretical Consciousness for Revolutionary Change: Notes on Lenin''s "What Is to Be Done?", Chapter 2'
+title: 'Working-class Spontaneity and Revolutionary Consciousness: Notes on Chapter 2 of Lenin''s "What Is to Be Done?"'
 layout: post
 date: '2021-02-01 01:10:50'
-tags: book society
+tags: book society lenin
 ---

-The title I came up with for [my summary of Chapter 1](https://www.samsonzhang.com/2021/01/24/the-importance-of-theory-to-revolution-notes-on-lenins-what-is-to-be-done-chapter-1.html) of *What Is to Be Done?* reads: "The Importance of Theory to Revolution".
-In comparison, the title for this second chapter summary elaborates on "Theory" -- like the chapter itself.

 ## Spontaneity and Consciousness